Guesthouse / B&B Accommodation, a great alternative to a Hotel. We are located in Settle on the edge of the Yorkshire Dales and the Forest of Bowland

 Salt – 1 teaspoon

-Granulated White Sugar – 2 teaspoons
+Granulated White Sugar – 1.25 Tablespoons

 Switch on and let the machine do it’s magic – this one smells like Apple pie when cooking!